 - Stick to daytime hours for your workout so you can easily spot ice on your route.

 - Take your phone or smartwatch with you in case you fall and need to call for help.

 7. Sneak exercise into your day

 Not ready to get into full workout mode yet?
 Not a problem.
-You can still incorporate exercise and physical activity into your day without putting on any fitness clothes or gear.
+You can still incorporate exercise and physical activity into your day.
 Here are some simple ways to stay fit throughout the day.
 If you’re already doing most of these activities, you’re off to a great start:

-- Take five or 10 minutes to stretch after you wake up in the morning.
+- Take 5 or 10 minutes to stretch after you wake up in the morning.